 Telehealth Services - The delivery of health care services or consultations through the use of real time two-way interactive audio and visual communications to provide or support health care delivery and facilitate the assessment, diagnosis, consultation, treatment, education, and care management of a member's health care.
 Telehealth includes the application of secure video conferencing, store-and-forward technology, and synchronous interactions between a member located at an originating site and a provider located at a distant site.
 Originating site means a site where the member is located at the time health care services are provided to the member by means of telehealth.
-Coverage is provided for health care services delivered through telehealth by means of the use of audio-only communication if the communication is a scheduled appointment and the standard of care for that particular service can be met through the use of audio-only communication.
-Telehealth does not include communication between providers that consists solely of a telephone conversation, e-mail, or facsimile transmission.
-Telehealth does not include communication.
+Coverage is provided for health care services delivered through telehealth by means of the use of audio-only communication if the communication is a scheduled appointment and the standard of care for that particular service can be met through the use of a telephone conversation, e-mail, or facsimile transmission.
+Telehealth does not include communication between a provider and a member that consists solely of an e-mail or facsimile transmission.